-- Netfilter Chain set to FORWARD if the server forwards traffic or INPUT if it does not - O Netfilter Table the raw option requires both Inbound and Outbound interfaces to be set.
-It provides a better packet filtering performance compared to the filter option - Hardware Firewall If you have a NIC that provides hardware filters, select the appropriate option.
-Since hardware filters do not consume CPU, use this option to complement the Software Firewall. - No hardware packet filtering Hardware filters are not applied - Intel x520 or x540 10 Gigabit adapter (blocks IPv4 sources) Packet Filter programs the Intel chipset to drop IPv4 addresses from filtering rules that contain source IPs.
-Up to 4086 hardware filters possible - Intel x520 or x540 10 Gigabit adapter (blocks IPv4 destinations) Packet Filter programs the Intel chipset to drop IPv4 addresses from filtering rules that contain destination IPs.
-Up to 4086 hardware filters possible - O Silicom Director 10 Gigabit adapter with PF_RING HW filters Packet Filter uses the PF_RING
+- Netfilter Chain set to FORWARD if the server forwards traffic or INPUT if it does not - Netfilter Table the raw option requires both Inbound and Outbound interfaces to be set.
+It provides a better packet filtering performance compared to the filter option - Dataplane Firewall Packet Filter includes a built-in software-based firewall named Dataplane Firewall which is better performing than Netfilter but it depends upon using DPDK as a Capture Engine.
+This option selects the policy of the Dataplane Firewall - Hardware Offload If you have a NIC that provides hardware filters, select the appropriate option.
+Since hardware filters do not consume CPU, use this option to complement the Netfilter Firewall and Dataplane Firewall. - Disabled Hardware filters are not applied - DPDK Flow API Packet Filter uses the Flow API supported by several DPDK-supported NIC chipsets (Chelsio, Intel, Mellanox, etc.) to offload the filtering of packets in hardware - Intel x520+ 1/10/40 Gigabit adapter configured to block IPv4 sources Packet Filter programs the Intel chipset to drop IPv4 addresses from filtering rules that contain source IPs.
+Up to 4086 hardware filters possible - Intel x520+ 1/10/40 Gigabit adapter configured to block IPv4 destinations Packet Filter programs the Intel chipset to drop IPv4 addresses from filtering rules that contain destination IPs.
+Up to 4086 hardware filters possible - Chelsio T5+ 10/40 Gigabit adapter with LE-TCAM filters Packet Filter uses the Chelsio API to apply up to 487 filtering rules that contain any combination of source/destination IPv4/IPv6 addresses, source/ destination UDP/TCP port, and IP protocol - Whitelist A Filter Whitelist is a collection of user-created rules that prevent the filtering of critical traffic.

-- framework to apply the following hardware-based filtering rules on Silicom Director adapters: source/destination IPv4, source/destination TCP/UDP port, IP protocol - Chelsio T4 or T5 10/40 Gigabit adapter with LE-TCAM filters Packet Filter uses the Chelsio API to apply up to 487 filtering rules that contain any combination of source/destination IPv4/IPv6 addresses, source/destination UDP/TCP port, and IP protocol - Sampling (1/x) The default value is 1.
-Must be equal to the number of filtering servers activated for the same anomaly when the Packet Filter is used in a clustered architecture where each filtering server receives traffic from a round-robin packet scheduler - Rules Timeout When set to 0, filtering rules remain active for as long as the anomaly is active.
-Enter a non-zero value for the filtering rules to expire only after the entered amount of seconds - Whitelist A Filter Whitelist is a collection of user-created rules that prevent the filtering of critical traffic.
 To add similar rules for multiple Filters, use Whitelist Templates (Configuration " Network & Policy " [+] and select [Whitelist Template]).

 Packet Filter might block attack patterns that you do not want to be blocked.
 Destination ports and destination IP addresses are blocked only in worst-case scenarios when no other attack pattern is found.
 In some cases, it is better to let potential malicious traffic enter the network than to filter critical traffic.
 For example, if your DNS server is attacked by spoofed addresses on port 53 UDP, Packet Filter might block port 53 UDP traffic towards your DNS server, making it partially unreachable from the Internet.
-In this case, configure a proper whitelist rule (Rule Type: Dst Port UDP, Operator: equal, Rule Value: 53) and review Configuration " General Settings " Mitigation Options.
+In this case, configure a proper whitelist rule (Rule Type: Dst Port UDP, Operator: equal, Rule Value: 53) and review Configuration " General Settings " Anomaly Mitigation.